blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 `SYSTEM` refers to the particular System with which the Data Subject is in direct interaction while making the Privacy Request (or giving the Consent).

-`ORGANISATION` includes, in addition to the `SYSTEM`, all other Systems belonging to the same Organisation.
+`ORGANISATION` includes, in addition to the `SYSTEM`, all other Systems belonging to the same Organization.
 Those are understood as being a part of the same First-Party Set (**TODO** ref and compatibility check)

-`PARTNERS.DOWNWARD` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organisation, all other Systems belonging to Organisations with which the data about the Data Subject has been shared.
+`PARTNERS.DOWNWARD` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organization, all other Systems belonging to Organizations with which the data about the Data Subject has been shared.

-`PARTNERS.UPWARD` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organisation,  all other Systems belonging to Organisations from which the data about the Data Subject has been obtained.
+`PARTNERS.UPWARD` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organization,  all other Systems belonging to Organizations from which the data about the Data Subject has been obtained.

-`PARTNERS` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organisation, all other Systems belonging to Organisations with which any sort of exchange of data concerning the Data Subject has been performed.
+`PARTNERS` includes, in addition to the `SYSTEM`, and to all other Systems belonging to the same Organization, all other Systems belonging to Organizations with which any sort of exchange of data concerning the Data Subject has been performed.

 Different values of the `target` Property imply different obligations for the System receiving a Privacy Request to transfer that request to other Systems.

-Let us imagine the following situation: System A gave information about the Data Subject to System B, and System B gave information about the Data Subject to System C. The same Organisation that operates System B, also operates System D.
+Let us imagine the following situation: System A gave information about the Data Subject to System B, and System B gave information about the Data Subject to System C. The same Organization that operates System B, also operates System D.

 When System B receives a Privacy Request having `target` value:
 - `SYSTEM`, it SHOULD NOT transfer it to any other system.
-- `ORGANISATION` for a `target`, it MUST transfer it to all other systems operated by the same Organisation (System D in our example).
+- `ORGANISATION` for a `target`, it MUST transfer it to all other systems operated by the same Organization (System D in our example).
 - `PARTNERS.DOWNWARD` it MUST also send it to all systems to which it transferred data about the Data Subject (System C).
 - `PARTNERS.UPWARD` it MUST also send it to all systems from which it obtained data about the Data Subject (System A).
 - `PARTNERS`, it MUST also send it to all systems from which it obtained data about the Data Subject or to which it gave information about the Data Subject (System A and System C).